warrenmwang/coop_casa/backend/internal/database/README.md

 - gender: string
 - birthdate: `timestamp with time zone` format MM-DD-YYYY
-- created_at: `timestamp with time zone`
-    timestamp of when the user first logged in / created their account
-- avatar_img: string
-    base64 encoded string
 - location: string
     current location
 - interests: string
     stringified list of topics of interest that they are marked as things that they want to bond over with other people
+- created_at: `timestamp with time zone`
+    timestamp of when the user first logged in / created their account
+- updated_at: `timestamp with time zone`
+    timestamp of when the user details were updated

+### `user_avatars`
+- user_id: string
+- avatar_img: string
+    base64 encoded string of the user's avatar

 ### Groups
 - id: int, primary key